 We have audited and expressed an unqualified opinion on the parent company only financial statements of Y.C.C.
 Parts Mfg.
-Co., Ltd. as at and for the year ended December 31, 2021.
-We have also audited and expressed an unqualified opinion on the parent company only financial statements of Y.C.C.
-Parts Mfg.
-Co., Ltd., with an other matter paragraph, as at and for the year ended December 31, 2020.
+Co., Ltd. as at and for the years ended December 31, 2022 and 2021.

 Responsibilities of management and those charged with governance for the consolidated financial statements